Cray-HPE/docs-csm/operations/network/management_network/aruba/typical_VSX_configuration.md

-# Typical configuration of VSX
+# Typical Configuration of VSX

-The intent here is to show case very basic VSX configuration between two spine switches.
-Do note that the ISL (inter-switch-link) between the two spine switches is configured as regular lag, not a multi-chassis lag like a connected server would.
+The following is a very basic VSX configuration between two spine switches.
+Do note that the inter-switch-link (ISL) between the two spine switches is configured as regular lag, not a multi-chassis lag like a connected server would.

 <table>